25 Dec 2013

 The change for Mrs Turpin or her moment of realisation that she has being living her life wrong occurs while Claud is taking the farm workers home and she is in the pig pen washing the hogs.
 She is still upset that Mary Grace has called her a wart hog from hell and as she is hosing down the hogs she starts to have a conversation with God.
 She asks him ‘What did you send me a message like that for?’ and starts to compare herself to other people, people she believes that she has helped and who she thinks are beneath her.
 While looking over the highway at Claud’s truck she has a vision.
 In the vision Mrs Turpin can see ‘whole communities of white-trash, clean for the first time in their lives, and bands of black niggers in white robes, and battalions of freaks and lunatics shouting and clapping and leaping like frogs,’ on their way to heaven.
 Behind them Mrs Turpin sees ‘a tribe of people whom she recognized at once as those who, like herself and Claud, had always had a little of everything and the God-given wit to muse it right.’
 The order of the people in the procession that Mrs Turpin sees is important because for the first time Mrs Turpin can see that her own hierarchical belief has been wrong.

 The ending of the story is also significant.
 Mrs Turpin turns off the water in the pig pen and makes her way back to her house.
 She notices that it is starting to get dark and despite the noise of the crickets the only noise Mrs Turpin hears is the voices of ‘the souls climbing upward into the starry field and shouting hallelujah.’
-It is through her vision and hearing the voices that that again Mrs Turpin realises that she has been wrong in what she believed in and it is through knowing that she was wrong that Mrs Turpin achieves Grace.
+It is through her vision and hearing the voices of the souls climbing upward that Mrs Turpin again realises that she has been wrong in what she believed in and it is through knowing that she was wrong that Mrs Turpin achieves Grace.